 It is hard not to look back to the ring issues with the Kugel Mesh cases to figure out where these claims are going.

 The Kugel mesh patch is made of two pieces of mesh that surround a flexible plastic ring.
 The surgeon places the mesh patch in a small incision.
-The surgeon would fold the patch and place it at the site of a hernia.
+The surgeon would fold the patch and put it at the site of a hernia.
 The released ring would then spring back into its original shape, flattening the patch.
-The meshlike material would serve as a substrate, allowing the hernia patient's own tissue to grow and assist in healing the hernia.
+The mesh-like material would serve as a substrate, allowing the hernia patient's own tissue to grow and assist in healing the hernia.

 The problem with the Kugel hernia patch was that the plastic component could break and cut through a patient's internal organs and tissue.
 In many cases, the memory recoil ring can break while being inserted.
-If the Kugel recoil ring breaks, the most common complication is bowel perforations or rupture and chronic intestinal fistulae.
+If the Kugel recoil ring snaps, the most common complication is bowel perforations or rupture and chronic intestinal fistulae.

 The common thread is the idea of grabbing as much market share as possible without keeping an eye on safety.